blockexplorer/issueboss/README.md

 $ issueboss trello -b board -l list ./issues.toml
 ```

+## License

+Distributed under the MIT license.
+See `LICENSE` for more information.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.